-In her last days, fortunately, she witnessed all of the important changes of life.
+In her last days, fortunately, she witnessed all of the important changes in life.
 Her husband learned how to take care of the house.
 Her son achieved a career, and at least she could rest in the belief that “he will not go hungry".
-Her daughter - the friend of mine - got married and is pregnant, a little baby who changed her personality, while just two years ago, the mother still wondered if there would come a day when this girl was really mature.
+Her daughter - a friend of mine - got married and is pregnant, a baby who changed her personality, while just two years ago, the mother still wondered if there would come a day when this girl was mature.

 A couple of minutes ago, Berlin radio quoted Václav Havel with the power of words, and the great changes this politician created in the Czech Republic society in the 1990s.
 “If the world is to change for the better it must start with a change in human consciousness, in the very humanness of a modern man,” Mr. Havel once said.